Teachings of Falun Gong: On science

 Ownby says that according to Li, one of science's major shortcomings is its inability to understand the idea of multiple dimensions - that the universe exists at "many different levels simultaneously and that the process of enlightenment consists of passing through these levels to arrive at ever more complete understandings".
 Li tells his disciples in Falun Buddha Fa: Lectures in the United States about the complexity of the cosmos.

 Ownby says that overall Li's discussion on the topic is simple, and attempts to sum up it up:

 "He invokes apparent anomalies in the archaeological or geological record to call into question the authority of the scientific consensus.
 On the basis of that challenge...he goes on to suggest a less human-centred view of the universe composed of hierarchically linked levels...Through cultivation, humans can transcend the level into which they were born."

 Ownby regards Li's arguments as unconvincing, and believes that Li is not particularly interested in scientific debate, or in those who do not believe or who doubt him: "his concern is rather to illustrate, to those who are attracted to such a message, that Falun Dafa both contains within it and transcends the modern scientific viewpoint."

-Elise Thomas of the Institute for Strategic Dialogue and Ming Xia of the Graduate Center of the City University of New York stated that Falun Gong has a history of rejecting modern medicine.
-The belief that following Falun Gong's teaching can prevent ailments instead of using medicine is common among the movement's practitioners.
-In an overview of Falun Gong, sociologist Richard Madsen pointed out that, like most qigong practices, Falun Gong’s concept of healing aligns with Chinese traditions, which “assume a profound interpenetration of matter and spirit, body and soul”; therefore, health benefits are achieved through both physical exercises and moral cultivation.
-In interviews with current and former Falun Gong practitioners, many stated that "their illnesses were healed after they began practicing."
-Empirical data also provided evidence of health restoration among Falun Gong members, which is cited as a primary reason for them to take up the practice.